PavlikPolivka/ppolivka-personal/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-I am a full stack developer working in maily in Java and Angular, but I can almost anything.
+I am a full stack developer working in maily in Java and Angular but I can do almost anything.

 I wrote a bad cyberpunk/litRPG novel, working on a better one.